 You can claim a lot of tax write-offs when you buy a house, but your down payment isn't one of them.
 That applies whether you're buying your first home, a vacation home or an investment rental property.
 Down the road, however, you may be able to write off some of the down payment and the mortgage loan through depreciation.

-If you use part or all of the house for business -- a home office, storage space for inventory, a rental home -- you can deduct depreciation: you take a write-off every year to reflect how age reduces the building's value.
+If you use part or all of the house for business for a home office, storage space for inventory or as a rental home, you can deduct the actual expenses of operating your business and the related depreciation of the building.
+Operational expenses can include mortgage interest, insurance, utilities and repairs.
+For depreciation, you take a write-off every year to reflect how age reduces the building's value.
+All home office deductions are based on the percentage of your home that you use for business.
+For example, if you use 8 percent of your home for business, you depreciate 8 percent of the home's value.

 With a rental house, you depreciate the home's value, based on purchase price, minus the value of the land.
-If you use 8 percent of your home for business, for example, you depreciate 8 percent of the home's value.

-If your purchase contract for the house didn't specify the value of the land, look up the most recent tax assessment at the county offices.
-This should include separate appraisals for the house and the ground under it.
-For real estate, you use "straight line" depreciation, in which you deduct an equal share of the basis -- the cost of the house -- every year but the first and last.
+If your purchase contract for the house didn't specify the value of the land, you can look up the most recent tax assessment on your county assessor’s website or in their office.
+It should include separate appraisals for the house and the ground under it.
+For real estate, you use "straight line" depreciation, in which you deduct an equal share of the basis — the cost of the house — every year but the first and last.
 You depreciate rentals over 27.5 years and other business uses over 39 years.

 If the house you bought is a rental property, you can claim taxes and points as a business expense.
 This works out well, as you can deduct them even if you don't itemize.
-However, you may not be able to deduct rental losses from non-rental income -- it depends how actively you manage your property.
+However, you may not be able to deduct rental losses from non-rental income — it depends how actively you manage your property.
 When you use part of the house for business or rent out a couple of rooms, you can deduct the appropriate percentage of your taxes, just as you did with depreciation.